miloszmisiek/ci-p5-cutback/README.md

 ```

 4. To deploy the app the user must have an account in the **Heroku** service.
-5. GitHub deployment method was used from the **Deploy** tab in the app's Heroku page.
+5. GitHub deployment method was used from the **Deploy** tab on the app's Heroku page.
-6. After the repository was connected the manual deploment was used to build the production version of React app.
+6. After the repository was connected the manual deployment was used to build the production version of React app.
-7. After successful deploymnet the app is ready to use.
+7. After successful deployment the app is ready to use.

-**Deploymnet Troubleshooting**
+**Deployment Troubleshooting**

-- The app deployed in the first realese was not build for production, but remained in development state, which resulted with crashing after short time of usage.
-The problem was solved with running `npm run build` and deploying from the Heroku site instead of terminal command.
+- The app deployed in the first release was not built for production, but remained in a development state, which resulted in crashing after a short time of usage.
+The problem was solved by running `npm run build` and deploying from the Heroku site instead of the terminal command.

 - After testing the delete functionality for the user the backend crashed and was unable to restore afterwards.
-The databse was reset in the Heroku.
-The possible cause is the token validation for deleted user - after deleting browser's cookies the server responded with endpoints, but after another fetching tests it crashed again.
-After that the decision was made to rest the database and remove the profile delete functionality for this app realease and find solution to implement this feature in the safe enviroment.
+The data was reset in Heroku.
+The possible cause is the token validation for the deleted user - after deleting the browser's cookies the server responded with endpoints, but after other fetching tests it crashed again.
+After that, the decision was made to rest the database and remove the profile delete functionality for this app release and find a solution to implement this feature in a safe environment.

 ## **Credits**